Fabxx/LCL/README.md

   or any usable format to filter the extension search, it is not possible to create a playlist.
 You can filter by `.bin` but that would find thousands of files, since RPCS3 requires you to decrypt and unpack the game files at the current state.

+- Xenia canary requires wine and winetricks in order to run under `Linux`

 - Some emulators might have multiple exes with the same name (example: PPSSPPWindows.exe and PPSSPPWindows64.exe), rename/move/delete the executable that you don't need.

+# Dev notes

+Retroarch initializes `info` structure and `info->path` member to get the game to load.
+If no game is given structure is NULL, if a game is given, `info->path` can be passed as argument, both `info` and `info->path` must NOT be NULL.

+If no games are expected don't pass info->path, just string arguments.